charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 # Cloud 9 Intro

+Cloud 9 is free if you get an invitation from me.
+I pay $1 a month to run an education account, which means that I can let as many students in as I wish.

+When you get the invitation, click on the link provided.

 Sign into Cloud 9 and set up a workspace based on your repository.
 Typically, your repository will have a name like this:

 - **prog219-lastname-2016**